Vercurago

 Vercurago (Bergamasque: Vercürach) is a comune (municipality) in the Province of Lecco in the Italian region Lombardy, located about 45 km northeast of Milan and about 4 km southeast of Lecco.

 Vercurago borders the following municipalities: Calolziocorte, Erve, Garlate, Lecco, Olginate.

+Main sights

+In Vercurago lies the Castle of the Francesco Bernardino Visconti, the Unnamed of Alessandro Manzoni's novel The Betrothed, a powerful lord to whom the main villain, Don Rodrigo, turns to abduct the heroine Lucia.